 In the normal course of our operations, we may be subject to lawsuits, investigations and other claims, including environmental, labor, product, customer disputes, and other matters.
 Management believes that adequate provisions have been recorded where required.
 Although it is not always possible to estimate the extent of potential costs, if any, management believes that the ultimate resolution of all such pending matters will not have a material adverse impact on our financial performance, financial position or liquidity.
-See "Operating Results - Income Taxes" above and note 12 to the Q1 2021 Interim Financial Statements for a description of a Brazilian sales tax matter.
+See "Operating Results - Income Taxes" above and note 12 to the Q2 2021 Interim Financial Statements for a description of a Brazilian sales tax matter and a Romanian income and value-added tax matter.